Honors College Staff

 Director, Office of Global Engagement & Special Programs

 Keri Myrick is director of the Office of Global Engagement and Special Programs.
 She received her doctorate in higher education leadership and policy studies – comparative and international education.
 Her dissertation research examined the challenges to refugee education through three studies of the Syrian refugee crisis in Jordan: a qualitative policy analysis of emergency education response interventions; a case study of the experiences of teachers in public, double-shift, K-12 schools; and a theoretical inquiry into how refugee identity formation shapes student development and sense-of-belonging.
 Her broader research considers identity and belonging in forced migration and education in emergencies (EiE).
 She has participated in multiple fellowships in the Middle East, where she has examined K-20 education in Bahrain, Qatar, Oman, the United Arab Emirates, and Jordan.
-She is also director of the Medical Ethics & Humanitarian Aid: Service-Learning Program in Jordan.
+She is also director of the Health and Human Rights: Service-Learning Program in Jordan.

 Keri's other work examines experiential- and transformative-learning theories in practice.
-She has published on the role of reflection in learning in the Journal of Social Studies and History Education and the International Journal of ePortfolio and recently presented a case study entitled, "Reflective practice and health-related study abroad in war-adjacent and refugee communities," which analyzes student-driven data collected during the Jordan service-learning program in summer 2019.In her administrative role, Keri oversees the Honors College's learning- and service-abroad/away initiatives and is the faculty adviser for multiple co-curricular programs, including Model Arab League and Model G20 Summit.
-During her time at the University of Houston, Keri has developed, facilitated, or led more than 30 global learning programs, primarily related to the MENA region.
-She is also chair of the Phi Beta Kappa Society’s South Central District, secretary of Phi Kappa Phi’s 54th Chapter, co-chair of the Comparative and International Education Society's Middle East Special Interest Group, a STAR Network Scholar, and UH's education liaison with the Bilateral Chamber of Commerce and the Osgood Center for International Studies.
+She has published on the role of reflection in learning in the Journal of Social Studies and History Education and the International Journal of ePortfolio and recently presented a case study entitled, "Reflective practice and health-related study abroad in war-adjacent and refugee communities," which analyzes student-driven data collected during the Jordan service-learning program in summer 2019.In her administrative role, Keri oversees the Honors College's learning- and service-abroad/away initiatives and is the faculty adviser for multiple co-curricular programs, including the Partnership for the Advancement and Immersion of Refugees (PAIR) and the University's Model Debate initiatives (Arab League, WHO, MG20, and MUN).
+During her time at the University of Houston, Keri has developed, facilitated, or led more than 40 global learning programs, primarily related to the MENA region.
+She is also chair of the Phi Beta Kappa Society’s South Central District, secretary of Phi Kappa Phi’s 54th Chapter, a STAR Network Fellow, and UH's education liaison with the Bilateral Chamber of Commerce and the Osgood Center for International Studies.